How to get a business line of credit

 What is a business line of credit?

 A line of credit functions like a credit card.
 Companies can access their line of credit when needed and only pay accrued interest on the amount taken out.
 Interest rates on business lines of credit are usually less than those of a business credit card.
-But unlike a credit card, interest rates tend to be lower — although you won’t have access to reward programs that come with many cards.
+But unlike a credit card, you won’t have access to reward programs that come with many cards.

 Business lines of credit are designed for managing cash flow and can be a good option for frequent, smaller expenses.
 You can continue to withdraw funds and repay what you borrow through the draw period, which may last one to five years.
-After the draw period, you will either need to renew the line of credit for a fee or reapply for the business line of credit.
+After you withdraw funds, you will then have a set timeline to repay the funds, such as six or 18 months.
+Many lines of credit also require you to renew the line of credit periodically for a fee or reapply for the business line of credit.

 There are two types of business lines of credit: secured and unsecured.
 They have their own benefits and drawbacks, but the best choice largely depends on the assets your business has access to.